Vondelpark — Amsterdam’s version of Central Park

 - Staying overnight or camping

-The prohibition against nude sunbathing within the Vondelpark is somewhat odd as doing so is allowed in many parks in other European cities.
-Indeed, it is tolerated in many parks and nature areas throughout Amsterdam and the rest of Holland as well.
+The ban on nude sunbathing in Vondelpark is somewhat strange, since it is allowed in many parks in other European cities.
+In fact, it is tolerated in many parks and natural areas throughout Amsterdam and the rest of the Netherlands.

-Topless sunbathing is OK at Vondelpark, but you are more likely to see young women strip down to bra and/or panties to catch some rays during their lunch break.
+Topless sunbathing is OK at Vondelpark, but you are more likely to see young women stripping down to bra and/or panties to catch some rays during their lunch break.

 The controversial exception to the rules?
-Read this news item:
+We’ll tell you in a moment.

 Dog owners angry at public sex plan

-Dog owners in Amsterdam are angry after the city legalised public sex in one of the city’s most famous parks.
+Dog owners in Amsterdam are angry after the city legalized public sex in one of the city’s most famous parks.